1980 Mercury Capri hatchback coupe

 Mercury sold 9,456 Colony Park wagons in the 1988 model year—down about 12% from the previous year despite the freshened styling.
 Mercury’s offering continued to be outsold by both Buick’s Estate wagons (Electra and LeSabre) and Oldsmobile’s Custom Cruiser wagons—likely its natural competitors.

 Sixth-generation Colony Park wagons sometimes show up for sale in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
-As I write this blog entry in June 2025, there’s a Silver Metallic 1986 Colony Park with 117,000 miles for sale on Hemmings, asking $12,500.
+As I update this blog entry in January 2026, there’s a White 1989 Colony Park GS with 78,000 miles for sale on Hemmings, asking $21,500.

 Make mine Medium Cabernet Metallic, I think.

-Other Mercurys I have written about include the 1983 Grand Marquis sedan, the 1986 Capri hatchback coupe, the 1987 Lynx XR3 hatchback coupe, and the 1988 Cougar XR-7 coupe.
+Other Mercurys I have written about include the 1980 Cougar XR-7 coupe, the 1983 Grand Marquis sedan, the 1984 Grand Marquis Colony Park LS station wagon, the 1986 Capri hatchback coupe, the 1987 Lynx XR3 hatchback coupe, and the 1988 Cougar XR-7 coupe.

 1984 Mercury Grand Marquis Colony Park LS station wagon